 Star power comes from Adam McKay’s comedy Don’t Look Up about astronomers who try to warn the world about an earthbound comet and stars Leonardo DiCaprio, Jennifer Lawrence, Jonah Hill, Tyler Perry, and Timothée Chalamet with Cate Blanchett and Meryl Streep.
-Lin-Manuel Miranda’s musical tick, tick…BOOM! has a cats led by Andrew Garfield and Alexandra Shipp and is produced by Brian Grazer, Ron Howard, Julie Oh, and Miranda.
+Lin-Manuel Miranda’s musical tick, tick…BOOM! has a cast led by Andrew Garfield and Alexandra Shipp and is produced by Brian Grazer, Ron Howard, Julie Oh, and Miranda.

 The 2021 roster also includes Beckett, a thriller about a tragic vacation produced by Luca Guadagnino and starring John David Washington, Alicia Vikander and Vicky Krieps; Andrew Dominik, best known for Killing Them Softly and The Assassination Of Jesse James, directs Blonde, a fictitious chronicle of Marilyn Monroe in the 1950s and 1960s starring Ana de Armas; Beauty, based on a screenplay by Lena Waithe about an ambitious young black performer; and Simon Stone’s post-Second World War drama The Dig with Carey Mulligan and Ralph Fiennes.

 Recent Toronto acquisitions Penguin Bloom starring Naomi Watts, MMA drama Bruised directed by Halle Berry, and Idris Elba’s Concrete Cowboy are also set for release in 2021.